aleh02/aleh02/README.md

 - 📍 Based in Livorno, Italy
 - 🎓 Bachelor degree in Computer Science @Unipi
-- 🧠 Interested in full-stack development, backend architecture, and modern software technologies
+- 🧠 Interested in full-stack development, backend architecture, and AI
 - 💻 Developing my skills across different layers of software
 - 📧 Reach me on Linkedin or Instagram below!